seddonym/grimp/docs/usage.rst

    Return all the immediate children of the module, i.e. the modules that have a dotted module name that is one level below.

-    :param str module: The importable name of the module, e.g. ``'mypackage'`` or ``'mypackage.foo.one'``.
-This may be any module within the package.
+    :param str module: The importable name of a module in the graph, e.g. ``'mypackage'`` or ``'mypackage.foo.one'``.
+This may be any non-squashed module.
 It doesn't need to be a package itself, though if it isn't, it will have no children.
     :return: Set of module names.
     :rtype: A set of strings.
     :raises: ``ValueError`` if the module is a squashed module, as by definition it represents both itself and all